 Pre-Arrival Health Check: Before coming to campus for move-in, all residents and their move-in helpers should check for symptoms using the COVID-19 screening checklist at https://carolinatogether.unc.edu/symptom-monitoring/.
 Anyone who has COVID-19, who is exhibiting COVID-19 symptom(s), or who is unvaccinated and a close contact of a positive person should not come to campus and should consult their health care provider.

 Masks/Face Coverings: Residents and move-in helpers will be required to wear a covering/mask any time they are in the common areas of the building (in restrooms, lobbies, elevators, stairwells, during the check-in process, and while they bring belongings into the resident’s room/suite/apartment).
-Residents and move-in helpers will not be required to wear a covering/mask once they enter the student’s residence hall room/suite/apartment.
+During Move-in, residents and move-in helpers are required to wear a covering/mask once they enter residence hall buildings and are inside the student’s residence hall room/suite/apartment.

 Use of Common Areas: Restrooms and other common areas in the residence halls will be open for resident and move-in helpers as long as mask requirements, physical distancing, posted occupancy limits, and other rules are followed.
 Some of the current protocols are as follows: